Quantum of the Seas vs Wonder of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Quantum of the Seas has 21 different dining options like Dog House, Cafe Promenade, and Solarium Bistro.
-Of those options, 13 are complementary, or included with your cruise fare.
-The other 8 options have an additional fee.
+The Quantum of the Seas has sixteen different dining options like La Patisserie, Splashaway Cafe, and Izumi.
+Of those options, thirteen are complementary, or included with your cruise fare.
+The other eight options have an additional fee.

-The Wonder of the Seas has 7 more dining venues.
-Some of its popular venues are Dog House, Izumi, and The Mason Jar.
-14 of these restaurants are complementary and the other 14 have an additional fee.
+The Wonder of the Seas has six more dining venues.
+Some of its popular venues are Cafe Promenade, Sorrento's Pizza, and Dog House. fourteen of these restaurants are complementary and the other fourteen have an additional fee.

 If you're looking to avoid extra money while on board, the Quantum of the Seas might be a better choice then the Wonder of the Seas.
 More of the dining options are included in the base cruise fare, potentially saving you money.